iamasteriix/gqlts-server/notes.md

 ### Dev logs

 - [ ] I need to destroy the database connection after running test server.
+- [ ] I need to use another mailing service for the email confirmation feature.
+I should check out mailchimp, or something.

 ## Useful resources